Azuzula/Picolo-RP2040/Library/README.md

 Libraries for Picolo and Cookies.

-This version contains Library:
+This version contains Library:<br>
-Picolo as SMD and THT version
+1/ Picolo as SMD and THT version<br>
-Picolo Cookie as SMD and THT version, each with/without milling layer.
+2/ Picolo Cookie as with/without castelated holes, each w/o milling layer.
 If you want to make 33x33mm regular Cookie or any shape you want.
-Round, big with buttons, joysticks, etc.
+Round, big with buttons, mounting holes, joysticks, etc.